svenvc/zinc/zinc-http-components-paper.md

 When requesting equally sized byte patterns repeatably, some extra server side caching will improve performance.

 The echo handler is used extensively by the unit tests.
-It not only list the request headers as received by the server, but even the entity if there is one.
+It not only lists the request headers as received by the server, but even the entity if there is one.
 In case of a non-binary entity, the textual contents will be included.
 This is really useful to debug PUT or POST requests.